 3.5 Indirect labour market effects.

 Of the three strands of globalisation -- trade in goods and services, labour migration, and flows of capital -- it is the latter which is most likely to have associated with it both direct and indirect impacts on the labour market.
 Specifically, increased globalisation may initiate changes to the labour market institutions, such as collective bargaining practices, that have historically served to bolster the position of less-skilled workers in the economy.
 For example, Bluestone and Harrison (1982, p.170) argue that "... large corporations ... can build, expand, or acquire facilities outside the [United States] altogether.
 In fact, all the strategic innovations devised by multiplant companies for playing off one group of workers against another ... have become standard operating procedure in the global economy."

-Lindbeck and Snower (1996) show that in the age of the new global firm, which stresses multi-tasking activities by employees, that centralised wage bargaining is inefficient.
-Efficiency dictates the switch to less-centralised forms of wage bargaining and a greater reliance on individual employment contracts.33 Greater reliance on market-based contracts and movements away from centralised wage bargaining would by themselves, increase the dispersion of labour market earnings.34 Some recent and evidence consistent with this line of argument is presented
+Lindbeck and Snower (1996) show that in the age of the new global firm, which stresses multitasking activities by employees, that centralised wage bargaining is inefficient.
+Efficiency dictates the switch to less-centralised forms of wage bargaining and a greater reliance on individual employment contracts.
+Greater reliance on market-based contracts and movements away from centralised wage bargaining would by themselves, increase the dispersion of labour market earnings.
+Some recent and evidence consistent with this line of argument is presented by Haskel et al. (1997) who show that increasing labour market flexibility in the United Kingdom has resulted in labour input being more closely aligned to the business cycle.

-32 As usual, some authors find exactly the opposite.
+&lt;sup>32 As usual, some authors find exactly the opposite.
 Blonigen and Slaughter (1999) show that Japanese 'greenfield' investment lowered relative demand for skilled labour.
 The latter type of investment is less likely to replicate the same type of relative factor usage.

-33 Freeman and Gibbons (1995) provide a model of the breakdown of centralised bargaining, which they apply to the case of Sweden.
-They attribute the decline in Sweden's peak-level wage bargaining system to wages drift and the increasing need for flexibility.
-In turn, these latter features were affected by economic forces, that increased the dispersion of wages for Sweden's increasingly heterogeneous work-force, as well as falling inflation, which increased wage discipline.
+&lt;sup>33 Freeman and Gibbons (1995) provide a model of the breakdown of centralised bargaining, which they apply to the case of Sweden.
+They attribute the decline in Sweden's peak-level wage bargaining system to wages drift